TRRXITTE/XTEcash-wallet/README.md

 Then
 `cd android`
-`./gradlew bundleRelease`
+`gradle bundleRelease`
 Optionally
-`./gradlew installRelease`
+`gradle installRelease`

 or `yarn deploy-android`

 ### Integrating QR Codes or URIs

-traaittCashMobile supports two kinds of QR codes.
+XTEcash-wallet supports two kinds of QR codes.

 * Standard addresses / integrated addresses - This is simply the address encoded as a QR code.

-* turtlecoin:// URI encoded as a QR code.
+* traaitt:// URI encoded as a QR code.

-Your uri must begin with `traaittplatform://` followed by the address to send to, for example, `turtlecoin://TRFyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW`
+Your uri must begin with `traaittplatform://` followed by the address to send to, for example, `traaitt://XTFyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW`

 There are a few optional parameters.